EricZinda/Perplexity/backlog.md

-- what is the bill --> bill
+- how much is the green salad? -> the green salad is not thing

 - show me the menu -> crashes
 - steak/chicken is a menu item --> very slow now
 - which vegetarian/chicken menu items do you have? --> I don't know which you mean